Springfield Historic Sites Programming and Special Events

 At 1:00-3:00 PM

 Create something special in our historic space, guided by our partners at Studio on 6th, the Original Art Co-Op.
 Each week will offer a different art creation experience.
-To sign up, as reservations are required, follow the links listed below:
+Please note, there will be no class May 16.
+To sign up, as reservations are required, follow the link here: https://www.allpaintshop.com/

 At 5:00 p.m., 5:45 p.m. and 6:30 p.m.